 What are your guiding principles?

-As stated in our official group description, “Members of Mormon Women for Ethical Government honor the rule of law and are absolutely committed to civility and respectful discourse and conduct.
-We pledge to uphold all the core principles of nonviolent resistance as practiced by Gandhi and Dr. Martin Luther King, Jr. We will not engage in name-calling, vitriol, or hate speech of any kind.
-We will seek to understand all sides of every issue before taking action.
+As stated in our official group description, “Members of this group honor the rule of law and are absolutely committed to civility and respectful discourse and conduct.
+We pledge to uphold all the core principles of peacemaking.
+We will not engage in name-calling, vitriol, or hate speech of any kind.
+We will seek to understand all sides of every issue before taking action.”

 In our role as watchdogs and activists, our touchstone is to ask, “Is it legal?” and “Is it ethical?”* If the answer is no to either (or both) of those questions, then we move to oppose it.